wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Drawing/My Book on Drawing/Drawing the Mechanics of Form and Force - Form-Finding in Drapery and Anatomy/Table of Contents first draft.md

 ### _(Using Fabric to Understand Force Before Moving to Anatomy)_

-Drapery allows artists to **visualize force principles in their simplest forms** before applying them to complex **anatomical and structural analysis**.
+Drapery allows artists to **visualize force laws** before applying them to complex anatomical structures.

 ### **Chapter 4: The Core Principles of Drapery as a Force System**

 - Why **fabric folds form due to gravity, compression, and anchor points**.
 - **The three primary forces affecting drapery:** gravity, tension, and compression.
-- **How drapery folds emerge as the most stable resolution to force balance.**
+- **How drapery folds always emerge as the most stable solution to force balance.**
-- **Drapery as a simplified force-study model for anatomy.**
+- **Drapery as a model for learning anatomy.**

 ---